michalzaq12/movie-ticket-booking-system/README.md

 # movie-tickets
 An application for booking tickets at the cinema.
-Implemented in the microservices architecture, using Docker and docker-compose
+Implemented in the microservices architecture, using Docker and docker-compose.

 ## Architecture